-By prioritizing the best-performing SKUs and culling others that aren't producing enough revenue, teams reduce the amount of inventory they need to optimize for.
+By prioritizing the best-performing SKUs and culling others that aren't producing enough revenue, teams reduce the amount of inventory they need to optimize for and maximize the return on inventory investment.
 And they can better focus on keeping their product offerings in stock.

 When a customer tries to buy an out-of-stock item and fails, brands leave money on the table.
 Specifically, the money that a customer explicitly wanted to pay them.

 That's because 21-41% of customers will actually purchase the product from another retailer if it's out-of-stock instead.
 So, keeping items in stock eliminates this lost revenue.

 Account for stockouts that will still happen from time to time

 Even an optimized inventory will still experience a stockout from time to time.
 This is what many brands who've managed operational excellence are currently experiencing, thanks to the COVID-19 supply chain disruptions.

 When these stockouts happen, brands can mitigate losses by: